 Before visiting, get to know these interesting facts about Sacre Coeur in Paris.
 It’s a minor Roman Catholic basilica that sits atop Montmarte, the city’s highest summit.
-You’ll see it from the top of Eiffel Tower or from Notre Dame Cathedral.
+You’ll see it from the top of the Eiffel Tower or from Notre Dame Cathedral.
 Its domes look different from any Catholic churches you’ve seen before.
 If my memory serves me right, I’ve never seen anything like these.

 Church Name.
 Sacre Coeur, in English, is translated as the Sacred Heart which of course refer to the Sacred Heart of Jesus.
 Montmarte means the “Mount of the Martyr.”

 Romanesque-Byzantine Style.
 The basilica was built in 1975 but its construction was completed in 1914.
-However, it was only sanctified when the World War 1 ended in 1919.
+However, it was only sanctified when World War 1 ended in 1919.
 Paul Abadie designed this imposing church overlooking the city of Paris.

 The Apse.
 When you go inside, the surrounding interior is a bit dark.
 All your focus goes to the apse where the celebration of the Holy Sacrament happens.
 It is not just well-illuminated but the mosaic above it looks like God is staring down at the people below.